DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 14: Data sharing agreement"
 }) }}

-We removed mention of the DSA from the ‘check your answers’ page since there was already a confirmation check box at the end of the DSA itself.
+We removed mention of the DSA from the ‘check answers’ page since there was already a confirmation check box at the end of the DSA itself.

 {{ appFigure({
   image: {
     file: "self-service-registration-v3-04.png",
-    alt: "Check your answers page"
+    alt: "‘Check answers’ page"
   },
-  caption: "Figure 15: Check your answers page"
+  caption: "Figure 15: ‘Check answers’ page"
 }) }}

 The success page had minimal content, saying that: